writethedocs/www/docs/conf/portland/2024/health.rst

 * Masks available at registration, while supplies last

 At a minimum, we will also be following all mandated venue and state guidelines.
-**This list, and all protocols, are subject to change as the fluid COVID-19 situation changes.
+This list, and all protocols, are subject to change as the fluid COVID-19 situation changes.
-Changes to this policy will only add requirements, and will not remove requirements.**